NativeScript/tns-core-modules-widgets/DevelopmentWorkflow.md

 ### How to Build Android

-In the root folder you can execute:
+On Unix-like operating systems you can execute:

 ```shell
 $ ./build.android.sh